cross-solution/YawikDocs/source/modules/company-registration/index.rst

     composer require cross-solution/yawik-company-registration

-This install the YawikCompanyModule into the `module` directory of your YAWIK installation.
+This install the CompanyModule into the `module` directory of your YAWIK installation.
 You can uninstall the module via

 .. code-block:: sh

     composer remove cross-solution/yawik-company-registration

-This removes the directory `YawikCompanyRegistration` and all it content from your `module` directory of your YAWIK installation.
+This removes the directory `CompanyRegistration` and all it content from your `module` directory of your YAWIK installation.

 Configuration